Providing manufacturing companies with integrated and continuing support through the industrial park business

 As a result of the yen’s sharp appreciation following the 1985 Plaza Accord among the G-5 nations, many Japanese companies began looking to set up operations overseas.
 Manufacturing companies require a broad range of functions to operate abroad, including infrastructure, logistics and materials procurement as well as sites for erecting factories and equipment for these factories.
 Sumitomo Corporation began developing and operating industrial parks offering such functions as early as the 1990s.

 Prompting us to enter this business was the assistance we had provided customers in moving into local industrial parks in Thailand during the 1980s.
 Expectations at the time were that the shift overseas by manufacturing companies would pick up pace, and Sumitomo Corporation aimed to provide a full range of industrial park functions.
-Its first location was the East Jakarta Industrial Park in Indonesia, and today we are still developing and operating industrial parks in countries throughout Southeast Asia – including the Philippines, Vietnam and Myanmar – and, more recently, near Chennai in southern India.
+Its first location was the East Jakarta Industrial Park in Indonesia.
+Sumitomo Corporation has since engaged in the development and operation of industrial parks in the Philippines, Vietnam, Myanmar, and other Southeast Asian countries, as well as in and around Chennai in southern India.
+Additionally, plans for developing an industrial park have been finalized in Bangladesh.

 The key feature of Sumitomo Corporation’s industrial park business is to offer one-stop service, from expropriation of local land to development, recruitment of tenants, park operation, and support for tenants.
 We not only develop industrial parks and locate tenants utilizing our nationwide sales network in Japan, but also supply electricity, water, and other infrastructure and otherwise supports tenants’ overseas manufacturing operations.
 In supplying the materials needed by tenants for their manufacturing operations, this industrial park business makes full use of Sumitomo Corporation’s integrated corporate strength as an integrated trading and business investment company, the only such company in Japan with a business division specializing in industrial park development, operation and sales, to provide integrated and continuing service.
 The special nature of this business is well expressed in the catchphrase “concluding a contract means commencing a relationship.”